Shannon Hill

 Founder & Principal

-I've spent 10 years being the person departments and companies bring in when they need operational infrastructure built from scratch or rebuilt entirely.
+I've spent a decade being the person growth-stage companies bring in when they need operational infrastructure built from scratch, or rebuilt entirely.

 My operational philosophy

 Most people treat operations as invisible plumbing—important only when it breaks.
-In reality, it's actually what separates a thriving business from a passion project.
-The unsexy foundational work—clear processes, defined roles, systems that scale—is what makes everything else possible.
+In reality, it's what separates a thriving business from one that's running on luck and adrenaline.
+The unsexy foundational work — clear processes, defined roles, systems that scale — is what makes everything else possible.

 I help leaders who